GLOBAL MARKETS-Shares rally, retail surge drives silver to 8-year high

 "Retail has in many parts driven such valuations in the last 10 months.
 If this pops the wider market will have bigger issues than last week."

-While the stock market tussle continued to grab the headlines, analysts cautioned the bigger concern was economic momentum in the United States and Europe as coronavirus lockdowns bite.
+While the stock market tussle continued to grab the headlines, analysts cautioned that the bigger concern was economic momentum as coronavirus lockdowns bite.

-Indeed, two surveys from China showed factory activity slowed in January as restrictions took a toll in some regions.
+Data overnight showed Chinese factory activity slowed in January as restrictions took a toll in some regions.
 In the euro zone, manufacturing growth remained resilient at the start of the year but the pace waned from December.

-Data from Britain will be in focus later in the European session.
+British data showed an even greater struggle, with manufacturers facing the twin headwinds of COVID-19 and Britain's exit from the European Union.

 While the coronavirus vaccine rollout globally remains slow, with concern about whether they will work on new COVID strains, Europe was also bolstered by news that it would receive a further 9 million doses from AstraZeneca in the first quarter.

-"It is these considerations, not what is happening to a video game retailer day to day, that has weighed on risk assets," said John Briggs, global head of strategy at NatWest Markets.
-"So much of the market's valuations, risk in particular, is premised on the fact we can see a light at the end of the COVID tunnel."

-Higher yields combined with the more cautious market mood have seen the safe-haven dollar steady above its recent lows.
-The dollar index stood at 90.722 =USD, having bounced from a trough of 89.206 hit early in January.
+The safe-haven dollar edged higher during the morning session in Europe, with the dollar index last at 90.876 =USD, having bounced from a trough of 89.206 hit early in January.

 With riskier markets bouncing, Italian government bond yields fell 2-3 basis points across the curve IT10YT=RR.